 Our works engineers are used to dealing with many types of work.
 From simple domestic improvements to large commercial infrastructure projects and end of garden mooring construction to city centre regeneration schemes, they receive thousands of enquiries each year.

 If you are in doubt about whether you need our approval or not then please contact us and we can advise.

 To gain approval, all such works will need to follow our Code of Practice, which you will find below.

 Our waterways are a vibrant, living network; they bring life to communities across England & Wales.
 Income earned by our specialists teams is reinvested directly into the waterways so we can secure the best future possible.
 We are working hard to ensure we offer the best possible service to our customers and are delighted to be able to confirm that we have not increased our hourly charge out rates for our works engineers since March 2012.
-In addition, there will be no increase in these rates for the financial year 2017/18.

-Last date edited: 19 May 2017
+Last date edited: 23 April 2018